Spin transport between polarized Fermi gases near the ferromagnetic phase transition: Spin-Flip Tunneling Current

 Now, we are in a position to evaluate the spin-flip current within the leading order of $\mathcal{T}_2$ based on the spin-susceptibility spectra and Eq.~(\ref{I2s1}).
 In the following, we are going to study the dependence of the current on the interaction strength, the system temperature, and the applied bias.

 First, we investigate the interaction dependence of $I_{\rm 2s}$ in the polarized regime.
 The Monte-Carlo calculations have predicted a critical interaction strength for an unpolarized repulsive Fermi gas as $k_{\rm F}a\simeq0.8$~\cite{PhysRevLett.103.207201,PhysRevLett.105.030405}, which corresponds to $g^*\simeq0.68$.
 Figure~\ref{I2s-G} shows the current-interaction characteristics in the proposed polarized regime at $T/T_{\rm F}=0.05$.
 A critical value $g^*\simeq1.5$ ($k_{\rm F}a\simeq1.77$) is indicated for the ferromagnetic phase transition, as the current sharp increases and reaches a maximum at around $g^*=1.65$ ($k_{\rm F}a\simeq1.94$).
 This critical strength is close to the value at the gapless condition of magnons at zero temperature (i.e., $g^*=\sqrt{2}$), while the difference comes from the effect of the finite temperature as well as the finite practical value of $\eta$ in the numerical calculations.
+Also, it is worth noting that while this critical value is close to the Stoner's mean-field result, it is larger than the Monte Carlo result predicted from the extrapolation to non-polarized case~\cite{PhysRevLett.110.230401}.
+This difference may originate from the higher-ordered terms and the finite-range effect that are neglected in our analysis.
 It is also observed that $I_{\rm 2s}$ gradually decreases above the critical repulsion strength.
 This can be understood from the expression of spin susceptibility spectra in Eq.~\eqref{RPA}.
 At infinitely large interaction strength ($g^*\rightarrow\infty$), $\operatorname{Im}\chi^{\rm ret.}_{\bm{p},i}(\omega)$ tends to vanish, indicating the Stoner continuum and magnon excitation are suppressed.
 More intuitively, if the repulsive interaction is strong, the left reservoir cannot further transfer the spin $\sigma=\uparrow$ to the right reservoir because of the strong repulsive interaction with the $\sigma=\downarrow$, leading to the suppression of $I_{\rm 2s}$.
 As a result, $I_{\rm 2s}$ approaches zero in the strong-repulsion limit.
 However, one should notice that over the critical interaction strength ($g^*=\sqrt{2}$ at $T=0$, which becomes larger at $T\neq 0$), the system becomes metastable via the first-order transition towards the inhomogeneous phase when going beyond the mean-field theory~\cite{science.1177112,PhysRevLett.104.220403,PhysRevLett.105.030405}.
 In this regard, our results in the strong-repulsion regime may be regarded as the spin-flip tunneling transport under the metastable condition.
+As experimentally reported in Ref.~\cite{PhysRevLett.129.203402}, the upper bound of the coupling strength for equilibrium repulsive Fermi gases is $k_{\rm F}a\simeq 1$.
+Beyond this coupling, we need to consider the three-body loss effect, which is out of the scope in this paper.